What actually counts as “VM protection”

 Digital.ai Application Protection (formerly Arxan)

-Where they win: if you’re protecting a multi-platform application (native + mobile + web) and want one vendor for all of it, Digital.ai is built for that.
+Where they win: if you’re protecting a multi-platform application (native + mobile + web) and want one vendor for protection, monitoring, and response, Digital.ai is built for that.
 Their runtime monitoring across platforms is mature.

 Where JSO wins: JS-only commercial scope.
 We don’t protect Android or iOS binaries; we don’t aspire to.
 If you’re shipping browser JavaScript and want protection priced like a SaaS, JSO is what that looks like.